ZenGo-X/terra-multisend/README.md

 The contract is written in `Rust` and is compiled to wasm.
 The contract receives a list of addresses and amounts, and distributes the passed coins to these addresses.
 The amount sent to the contract must be enough to cover the outgoing payments.

+The contract also includes a possible fee, set on contract initialization.
+The fee is paid to the contract owner and must be added to the total payment received by the contract when creating a transaction.
+The script in [multisender-client](./multisender-client) queries the contract and adds the required fee to the transaction.

 ## Prerequisites